-CREATIVE WRITING 1 (ALSO FOURTH YEAR ENGLISH OPTION) (Elective) 1/2 unit; 10-12; Prerequisite: None
+CREATIVE WRITING 1 (ALSO FOURTH YEAR ENGLISH OPTION)

 Students will use original ideas and individuality to increase fluency and to develop as writers.
 Students will experiment with prose and poetry formats to produce a significant body of writing including background research.
 Students will maintain and update a writer's portfolio; and brainstorm, edit, critique, and conference with teacher and peers.
 Students will read examples by professional writers and expand their writing abilities with a variety of genres.
 Since this course requires several major writings, students should have a strong desire to express themselves through the written word.